Remote work · CDMX · Roma Norte & Narvarte

 Narvarte Private Room

-Lower-cost monthly option for solo nomads traveling light who want a comfortable furnished base and a sensible neighborhood without paying for an entire apartment.
+Streamlined monthly option for solo nomads traveling light who want a comfortable furnished base and a sensible neighborhood without taking an entire apartment.
+Read more about the area in the Narvarte monthly stays guide.

 • Private room with private bath